Deploy to Kubernetes

 bb-entrypointservice, accepting traffic on port 30001/TCP.

-Open a browser and visit your bulletin board at
+Open a browser and visit your Todo app at

-localhost:30001; you should see your bulletin board, the same as when we ran it as a stand-alone container in Part 2 of the Quickstart tutorial.
+localhost:30001.
+You should see your Todo application, the same as when you ran it as a stand-alone container in Part 2 of the tutorial.

 Once satisfied, tear down your application:

 At this point, you have successfully used Docker Desktop to deploy your application to a fully-featured Kubernetes environment on your development machine.
 You can now add other components to your app and taking advantage of all the features and power of Kubernetes, right on your own machine.

 In addition to deploying to Kubernetes, you have also described your application as a Kubernetes YAML file.
 This simple text file contains everything you need to create your application in a running state.
 You can check it in to version control and share it with your colleagues.
 This let you distribute your applications to other clusters (like the testing and production clusters that probably come after your development environments).